 Serious Side Effects of Untreated Withdrawal

-Because there is a risk for a severe withdrawal syndrome, most medical experts will recommend seeking professional medical treatment for Ativan withdrawals.
+Because there is a risk for a severe withdrawal syndrome, most medical experts will recommend seeking professional medical treatment.
 Some people may experience withdrawal symptoms anywhere from four to 48 hours after their last dose of Ativan.
 Some people may not have symptoms until anywhere from 7 to 10 days after use.

-These potential dangers are why many doctors recommend going through Ativan withdrawals at a professional medical facility.
+These potential dangers are why many doctors recommend going through withdrawals at a professional medical facility.

 Sometimes, doctors may prescribe medications like barbiturates to help reduce the risks of severe withdrawal effects.
 An example is phenobarbital (Luminal).
 A doctor may also prescribe anti-seizure medications such as gabapentin or carbamazepine.

 Other times, a doctor may recommend tapering a person’s Ativan doses gradually.
 A doctor can work with a person to establish a tapering plan.
 This may involve taking a half of the typical dose, then one-fourth, then stopping taking the medicine altogether.

 After navigating the withdrawal period, doctors will often recommend psychotherapy treatments.
 These may include cognitive-behavioral treatments.
 These involve helping a person identify how certain triggers could lead them to relapse and learn how to reduce the likelihood of relapse.

 A person may also benefit from participation in support groups.
 These can be a form of relapse prevention and help a person reduce the likelihood they will go back to benzodiazepine abuse.
 Examples include SMART Recovery and Narcotics Anonymous.